NativeScript/nativescript-cli/PLUGINS.md

 The installation of a NativeScript plugin mimics the installation of an npm module.

 The NativeScript CLI takes the plugin and installs it to the `node_modules` directory in the root of your project.
 During this process, the NativeScript CLI resolves any dependencies described in the plugin `package.json` file and adds the plugin to the project `package.json` file in the project root.

+If the NativeScript CLI detects any native libraries in the plugin, it copies the library files to the `lib/<platform>` folder in your project and configures the platform-specific projects in `platforms/<platform>` to work with the library.

 Next, the NativeScript CLI runs a partial `prepare` operation for the plugin for all platforms configured for the project.
 During this operation, the CLI copies only the plugin to the `tns_modules` subdirectories in the `platforms\android` and `platform\ios` directories in your project.
 If your plugin contains platform-specific `JS` files, the CLI copies them to the respective platform subdirectory and renames them by removing the platform modifier.